hazelcast/hazelcast/hazelcast-documentation/src/HazelcastStabilizer/ExecutingExampleTest.md

 So create these two text files in your home directory.
 The ec2.identity text-file should contain your access key and the ec2.credential text-file your secret key.
-For a full listing of options and explanation of the options, read the STABILIZER_HOME/conf/stabilizer.properties.
-This file contains all the default values that are used as soon as a specific stabilizer.properties doesn't contain a specific property.
+For a full listing of options and explanation of the options, read the SIMULATOR_HOME/conf/simulator.properties.
+This file contains all the default values that are used as soon as a specific simulator.properties doesn't contain a specific property.

 And finally you can run the test from the workdir directory: